Overview

 Provides information on oral health and pregnancy and common oral health problems. - National Maternal and Child Oral Health Resource Center

-This organization provides assistance in the development and promotion of effective strategies to improve oral health service delivery systems for mothers and their children. - MedlinePlus: Tooth Decay
+This organization aids in the development and promotion of effective strategies to improve oral health service delivery systems for mothers and their children. - MedlinePlus: Tooth Decay

 The NIH National Library of Medicine's collection of links to government, professional, and non-profit/voluntary organizations with information on tooth decay.